jazzfan2/wordif/README.md

 wdiffer.py - private version of wdiff() as a Python3 script, mimicking the UNIX wdiff() utility.

 # Description:
-wordif.sh is a wrapper script around 'wdiff()' (see: https://www.gnu.org/software/wdiff/).
+'wordif.sh' is a wrapper script around 'wdiff()' (see: https://www.gnu.org/software/wdiff/).

 It performs word-by-word comparison of one or multiple pair(s) of plain-text-files.
 Results are stored as color-marked difference-files in HTML-format, or in PDF-format if option -p is given.